sairis-ai/help-center/docs/Administration/AI-Management/Blueprints/blueprint-list-view.md

 4. Additional groups are represented by a "+N" indicator
 5. Hovering over group avatars shows the full group name
 6. Clicking the group filter allows filtering by specific group assignment
+7. Note that assigning Groups is managed via the Share tab once clicking on a Blueprint

 ### Understanding Blueprint Metadata